 We all remember the elementary school days of slaving over handwriting worksheets, trying to get all those loops and curves just right.
 But did you know handwriting is more than just a skill learned in school?
 There are actually many benefits of writing by hand and putting that good old-fashioned pen to paper, including improved creativity, critical thinking, and problem-solving skills.

-And what better time to celebrate this practice than on National Handwriting Day, celebrated January 23rd, 2019?
-Ring in the holiday in style by exercising your creativity, writing a letter to a loved one, or doodling in a notebook during a meeting (don’t worry, we won’t tell the boss!).
+And what better time to celebrate this practice than on National Handwriting Day, celebrated Thursday, January 23rd, 2020?
+Ring in the holiday in style by exercising your creativity, writing a letter to a loved one, sharing the love with custom pens, or doodling in a notebook during a meeting (don’t worry, we won’t tell the boss!).

 It may seem like every other day is some obscure holiday (speaking of, January 23rd is also Measure Your Feet Day), but observing National Handwriting Day actually dates back to 1977.
 Coined by The Writing Instrument Manufacturers Association, the holiday falls on John Hancock’s birthday.
 Hancock is likely the most iconic scribe in US history, thanks to his famous signature on the Declaration of Independence.